Spatially-Coupled QLDPC Codes: Commutative Algebra

-We verify that the matrix $\mathbf{H}$ given below (recall (\ref{eqn: 2d sc})) is the parity check matrix of a stabilizer code by checking five symplectic inner products.
+\begin{exam} (\textbf{Toric codes as 2D-SC codes}) We verify that the matrix $\mathbf{H}$ given below (recall (\ref{eqn: 2d sc})) is the parity check matrix of a stabilizer code by checking five symplectic inner products.
 Every row of $\mathbf{H}$ determines a Pauli matrix, and the requirement that generators commute translates to the requirement that five symplectic inner product vanish.
+The matrices $\mathbf{A},\mathbf{B},\mathbf{C},\mathbf{D}$ are defined in (\ref{eqn: toric abcd}).